 - Monumental inscriptions for the parish of Somersham have not yet been recorded by the Cambridgeshire and Huntingdonshire FHS.
 The War Memorial inscriptions for this parish are available on-line.

 - Census information for this parish (1841-1891) is held in the Huntingdon Records Office.

-- A surname index of the 1881 Census of the St. Ives Registration District, in which Somersham was enumerated (RG11/1606, Folios 4a - 37a), and which took place on 3rd April 1881, is available as Fiche C4 from the Huntingdonshire FHS.
+- A surname index of the 1881 Census of the St. Ives Registration District, in which Somersham was enumerated (RG11/1606, Folios 4a - 37a), and which took place on 3rd April 1881, is available as Fiche C4 from the Cambridgeshire and Huntingdonshire FHS.

 - A full transcription of the 1891 Census of the Somersham sub-District of the St. Ives Registration District (RG12/1234) in which Somersham was enumerated, and which took place on 5th April 1891, has also been produced by the Huntingdonshire FHS (as Fiche C-11).
-This is available from the Huntingdonshire FHS.
+This is available from the Cambridgeshire and Huntingdonshire FHS.

 - The following Churches have their own websites: